 While for years we have advocated for a rapid transition to renewable energy across the province, which must include a phase-out of coal-fired electricity, we recognize that such a transition has significant social implications for many people and communities in Saskatchewan.
 Indeed, at the outset of this project we realized that over time we’ve spent a lot of time talking about coal workers and about coal-producing communities, but that we had never taken the time to talk with coal workers or with folks in coal-producing communities.
-As such, we have set out to Estevan and Coronach in the south of the province and held in-depth conversations and workshops with coal and service industry workers, union representatives, town administrators, and farmers, asking them questions about their perspectives on the future of coal and energy in the province, the challenges and opportunities facing their communities, climate change, and more.
+As such, we set out to Estevan and Coronach in the south of the province and held in-depth conversations and workshops with coal and service industry workers, union representatives, town administrators, and farmers, asking them questions about their perspectives on the future of coal and energy in the province, the challenges and opportunities facing their communities, climate change, and more.

 The report authors – Rachel, Hayley & Justin – sat down for a conversation exploring some of the results, along with their assumptions going into the project and how what they’ve learned has started to re-shape how they view this challenge and the future of energy in the province.
 You can listen to that conversation here: